What deferral means, why you should do it, and how you can make it happen

 This varies from college to college, but most colleges allow you to carry over merit scholarship offers.
 For federal financial aid, you will usually have to fill out the FAFSA again the following year, but if your family’s situation remains pretty much the same, your financial aid package should also remain similar.

 Colleges see deferral as a firm commitment.
 This means that you are not allowed to apply to other colleges during your gap year if you have deferred enrollment.
-Instead of deferring enrollment if you are unsure where you want to go to college, you can use your time during your gap year to explore your college options and work on your applications.
+If you are unsure where you want to go to college, instead of deferring your enrollment at one school, you can use your time during your gap year to explore your college options and work on your applications.

 The Gap Year Association is a great resource for students considering a gap year.
 They have a helpful guide to specific universities’ deferral policies that can be found here.
-At EF Gap, we are also a resource for you and can help walk you through the deferral process!
+At EF Gap, our team is also a resource for you and can help walk you through the deferral process!
+Reach out to your Gap Year Consultant with any questions.